brigittarucz/devOpsPracticesInteg/pages/index.md

 Looking at our requirement specifications from a business point of view, we want to be able to have a high number of users who can add and save events to their personal schedule.
 With this requirement, it is important to have a database that can handle a large number of interactions simultaneously.
 Another requirement for this website is that users should be able to browse events, comment, and manage their schedules.
 This implies that a lot of data will be intertwined throughout the website.
 Since we will be having a lot of relational data it makes sense to pick a Relational Database Management System, RDBMS.

 There are plenty of advantages when picking this type of database for our case.
 A relational database follows the ACID model, which creates a reliable system.
 ACID stands for Atomic, Consistent, Isolated, and Durable.
-[29] When each of those properties comes together, all transactions and actions on the website will happen only when all parts of the actions are complete.
+[29] When each of those properties come together, all transactions and actions on the website will happen only when all parts of the actions are complete.
 Nothing will be sent to the database unless all required fields are filled out, and the connection to the database is a success.
 If a crash happens to the server and the connection to the database is cut off, it will roll back and not save anything.

 Another important aspect belonging to the ACID principles is that everything happens in isolation.
 Multiple users can perform updates to their profile since each user is assigned a row in the database and will only manipulate that assigned row.
 So, if another user starts updating their profile, they will only be manipulating their row and no one else’s.
 At the same time, no user has to wait until another user is done to be able to edit their profile.

 Even though our database choice seemed “cut and dry”, there are still downsides to using a relational database.
 For larger companies that store an endless amount of data, it might be an expensive choice of the database since it scales vertically, meaning it needs much more RAM and CPU power to be able to store all the data.
 Another downside can be the rigid schema.
 All tables should be normalized so they do not have any empty cells nor repeated data.
 Whenever you delete data, it should cascade throughout the website as well.
 This is where NoSQL databases come in.
 NoSQL means “not only SQL”.
 It is a wide term covering database paradigms such as key/value, document, or graph-based databases.
 NoSQL databases have a much more relaxed schema for those who want to be more flexible with their data.
 Another advantage for NoSQL databases is that they scale horizontally, which means you can have the database running on many servers.
 This is much cheaper compared to vertical scaling.

 Where the RDBMS is ACID compliant, NoSQL databases are BASE compliant.
 The BASE stands for Basic Availability, Soft-state, and Eventual Consistency.
 These all contribute to the relaxed schema where the database isn’t necessarily consistent, but it is always available through at least one server.
 Many larger companies can benefit from using multiple database systems for individual tasks, but a sage choice is always to use a relational database since it provides the biggest safety net.
 [30] Because of the transactions in a relational database, you will never have any data stored that does not belong and if something goes wrong, you’ll be sure it doesn’t go to the database.

 By taking the benefit of speed and horizontal scaling of NoSQL into consideration, one can conclude it doesn’t overshadow the advantages of the reliable schema and the ACID properties of a relational database.
-Since we know how we want to store our data and how they are related, a relational database is the best choice for the project.
+Since we know how we want to store our data and how they are inter-connected to each other, a relational database is the best choice for the project.

 ## <a name="os"> Operating System Components